angelov/donut/README.md

 All application's functionalities are described using Gherkin and the feature files are placed in the `features/` directory.

 The feature contexts are placed in the `src/AppBundle/FeatureContexts` folder.
-I plan to give them some additional love soon and refactor them to use separate Page classes that will represent the application's web pages.

 To execute the features using Behat, run `vendor/bin/behat`.